zhouLion/doc.fedml.ai/docs/launch/on-cloud/cloud-cluster.md

 More run management CLIs can be found [here](../../open-source/cli/fedml-run.md)

-## 5. You can also view the details of run on the FedML® AI Nexus platform:
+## 5. You can also view the details of run on the TensorOpera® AI platform:

-Log into to the FedML® AI Nexus Platform (https://fedml.ai) and go to `Train > Projects (my_project)` Select the run you just launched and click on it to view the details of the run.
+Log into to the TensorOpera® AI Platform (https://tensoropera.ai) and go to `Train > Projects (my_project)` Select the run you just launched and click on it to view the details of the run.

 ![Train > Projects (my_project)](static/image/train_project_my_project.png)